KevinDaSilvaS/Dumont/README.md

 - Add web server to provide statistics and prometheus metrics
 - Add support to other remaining actions(~~DELETE~~, CREATE TABLE, ALTER TABLE, DROP TABLE, etc)
 - ~~Add fetch from remote feature as it will be unlikely the db will be at the same level than dumont~~ [ :white_check_mark: ] Done :rocket:
-- Make Dockerfile and compose file work
+- Make Dockerfile image work on compose file(currently receiving a permission denied error)
 - ~~Add logs instead of Println~~ [ :white_check_mark: ] Done :rocket:
 - Add more producers
 - ~~Add previous values to the Old field map on updates~~ [ :white_check_mark: ] Done :rocket: